 How Much Do Wild Salamanders Eat?

-Salamanders are opportunistic eaters, so when they see a chance to act—they do.
+Salamanders are opportunistic eaters, so when they see a chance to act, they will.
 They don’t get to pick and choose just when they will get a meal, so they have to strike while the iron is hot.
 Sometimes, their diets will be rich, other times they will lack.
 It can depend on a variety of environmental factors.

 So, to put it plainly, salamanders eat as much as they can, whenever they can.